jensarps/IDBWrapper/README.md

 ##Browser Support

-IDBWrapper works on all browsers supperting the IndexedDB API, which are:
+IDBWrapper works on all browsers supporting the IndexedDB API, which are:

 **Desktop**